Jane Harper: The Survivors

-In Harper's fourth murder mystery, the death of a young woman in a Tasmanian coastal town unearths questions around events during a storm 12 years earlier, when two men drowned and a girl disappeared.
+In Harper's fourth murder mystery, the death of a young woman in a Tasmanian coastal town unearths questions around events during a storm 12 years earlier, during which two men drowned and a girl disappeared.

 Exiles

-Visiting friends in South Australian wine country, Aaron Falk finds himself drawn into the investigation of the disappearance of a woman a year ago at the local food and wine festival, and the hit-and-run death of a man a few years before.
+The third and final Aaron Falk mystery.
+Visiting friends in South Australian wine country, Falk finds himself drawn into the investigation of the disappearance of a woman at the local food and wine festival a year before, and the hit-and-run death of a man a few years earlier.

 Awards and recognition

-In 2014, Big Issue published one of Harper's short stories.
-In the Victorian Premier's Literary Awards in 2015, Harper won an award for an unpublished manuscript (The Dry).
-In 2017, Harper won the Gold ABIA for Book of the Year and the Davitt Award for The Dry, and the Gold Dagger awarded by the Crime Writers' Association of the United Kingdom for the best crime novel of the year.
-Harper became a New York Times bestselling author for The Dry.
-Reese Witherspoon bought the rights to The Dry to turn it into a movie, which was released in January 2021.
+In 2014, The Big Issue published one of Harper's short stories.
+In the Victorian Premier's Literary Awards in 2015, Harper won an award for the unpublished manuscript of The Dry.
+In 2017, Harper won the Gold Australian Book Industry Award (ABIA} for Book of the Year, and the Davitt Award for The Dry, and the novel won the Gold Dagger, awarded by the Crime Writers' Association of the United Kingdom, for the best crime novel of the year.
+Harper became a New York Times best-selling author for The Dry.
+Reese Witherspoon bought the film rights to the novel and the movie was released in January 2021.

+Force of Nature was adapted as a film in 2024 under the title Force of Nature: The Dry 2, with Eric Bana in the lead role of Aaron Falk.

 The Lost Man was shortlisted for the 2020 Theakston's Old Peculier Crime Novel of the Year Award, and won the Barry Award for Best Mystery/Crime Novel in 2020.

 The Survivors was shortlisted for the general fiction book of the year at the 2021 Australian Book Industry Awards.
 It was also shortlisted for the 2021 Colin Roderick Award.
+In 2025, The Survivors was adapted into a Netflix series.

+Exiles was shortlisted for the Best Crime Fiction at the 2023 Ned Kelly Awards.

+Personal life

+Harper married ex-journalist and web developer Peter Strachan in 2015.
+The couple have two daughters and live in the Melbourne suburb of Elwood.